-With a deep respect for organizational values and culture and commitment to social and racial justice, I provide relationship-based training, facilitation, and support for people working to put missions into action.
+With a deep respect for organizational values and culture and active commitment to social and racial justice, I provide relationship-based training, facilitation, and support for people working to put missions into action.
 I help organizations and individuals as they grow, make decisions, share their expertise, and change our communities and the world.

 Prior to starting my consulting work, I served for ten years as the Executive Director of Write Around Portland, an organization providing community-based writing workshops in hospitals, schools, prisons, social service agencies, and shelters.
 I led strategic planning to expand and strengthen programs and grow audiences to meet demand; developed and refined the workshop curriculum; trained and supported more than 250 volunteer workshop facilitators; and enlisted the support of hundreds of donors and volunteers annually.

 During my tenure, I developed and engaged a dedicated board and staff and solidified and diversified funding, achieving best practices in nonprofit finance and sustainability.

 In Missouri and Oregon, I have worked in progressive electoral and legislative politics at the local, state, and federal levels; in issue advocacy and coalition building; and in the labor movement.
 My roles included Political and Communications Director, Program Director, and Organizer.